Introduction to Java array.push

 How does the push method work in Java?

 The push method works similarly in Stack, LinkedList, and Deque.
-The following steps can be performed for that.
+To achieve the desired result, you can follow these steps:

 1. Create a stack, LinkedList, or Deque based on the requirement.